jidongxiao/CSCI1200-DataStructures/lectures/15_maps_I/README.md

 ## 15.1 STL Maps: Associative Containers

 - STL maps store pairs of “associated” values.
- We will see several examples today, in Lab 9, and in Lecture 16:
 - An association between a string, representing a word, and an int representing the number of times that word has been seen in an input file.
 - An association between a string, representing a word, and a vector that stores the line numbers from a